 Be sampled at a frequency often enough to detect a change over time, after establishment of a baseline sampling event.
 Options include:

 Sampling fish (or shellfish) every 1-2 years.
+Consideration should be given to young of the year collection at this time interval.
+For larger game fish, longer times may be required to observe a change (lesser frequency may be adequate).

-Surface-water samples every quarter to estimate annual variability for a specified timeframe, then possibly less frequent (biannual at times of highest noted variability
+Time-integrated surface-water samples every quarter to estimate annual variability for a specified timeframe, then possibly less frequent (biannual at times of highest noted variability). ).
+(If variability in flow conditions (e.g., storm events) was to be considered, baseline costs would need to be updated.
+Current cost estimates assume passive sampling of the water column)

-At this time, sediment as a stand-alone media is not being considered due to the inability to assess bioavailability of mass detected.
+At this time, bulk sediment sampling as a stand-alone media is not being considered due to the inability to assess bioavailability of mass detected.
+Other considerations for sediment assessment include passive sampling of sediment porewater, which can assess bioavailability and inform sediment concentrations and passive sediment traps in non-tidal environments.
+(Current cost estimates do not include these alternate sediment considerations, are but noted here for consideration).

 Be focused on sampling fish or shellfish (as indicator) or surface water and the uniformity of field and analytical methods for low-level detection of PCBs.